S.K. Agrawal and Kapil Sharma* Pages 172 - 184 ( 13 )

 Conclusion: Further, the 5G SDR transmitter calculates the Shannon channel capacity (SCC) for the selected frequencies by having ML unit generated vegetation attenuation values to maintain the desired transmission data rates.
 Vegetation attenuation and SCC are calculated for Delhi Technological University (DTU), New Delhi, India based location as DTU has high vegetation density.

-Machine Learning (ML), Millimeter Wave (mmWave), Shannon Channel Capacity (SCC), Software Defined Radio (SDR).
+Machine Learning (ML), Millimeter Wave (mmWave), Shannon Channel Capacity (SCC), Software Defined Radio (SDR), communication system, transmitter.